logo

 MORAVIAN COOKIE

 Moravian cookies deserve the title “wafer-thin”; they are the thinnest cookies to be had.
 They surfaced centuries ago in the kingdom of Moravia, located in what is now the Czech Republic.
 The dough is rolled to an almost-transparent thickness; the baked cookies are very fragile.
-The cookies are made in any number of flavors.
+The cookies are made in a number of flavors.

 Continue To Next Page: Terms With N